bplmaps/lmec-main-site/content/education/university.md

 ## Resources for student researchers{#student-research}

-If you're working on a project about geography, history, we have thousands of resources that might be useful, whether a single illustration for a slide presentation or a deeper analysis of a question like urban morphological change.
+If you're working on a project about that related to geography or history, we have thousands of resources that might be useful, whether as a single illustration for a slide presentation or as the starting point for a deeper analysis of a question like urban morphological change.
 Read more [about our collections](/collections/overview/), or learn about how to [search in our catalogs](/collections/searching/).
-Our reference library team is always available to help answer your questions or find material that you may not even know is interesting yet—[make an appointment](https://www.leventhalmap.org/research/appointments/) to get deeper into a topic.
+Our reference library team is always available to help answer your questions or find material that you may not even know might be interesting to you—[make an appointment](https://www.leventhalmap.org/research/appointments/) to get deeper into a topic.